knpuniversity/ansible/knpu/ansistrano/performance.md

 knows that it is in a `releases` directory.
 That means that when it tries to require a file - like `app/AppKernel.php`, it *actually* says:

-	Hey realpath cache!
+> Hey Realpath Cache!
 What is the *real* path to `/var/www/project/releases/2017XXXXX/app/AppKernel.php`?

 The *symlink* directory - `current/` is *never* included in the "realpath cache"... because our own code thinks that it lives in the resolved, "releases" directory.